oxfeeefeee/goscript/README.md

 + As a glue language like Python.

 ### Rationale
-+ A scripting language that is Rust friendly is needed.
++ A scripting language that can be embedded in Rust.
-+ Go is popular and easy(even as a scripting language).
++ Go is popular and easy(even as a scripting language), why invent new grammars?
 + In some cases, when your project gets big:
     - If Go were an embedded language it would be better than Lua.
     - If Go were a glue language it would be better than Python, in terms of project maintainability.